Headers and Footers Example โ Gravity PDF Development

 @page

-is the preferred way to set a header or footer in the PDF as it has less quirks and keeps your HTML mark-up cleaner.
+Using @page is the preferred way to set a header or footer in the PDF as it has less quirks and keeps your HTML mark-up cleaner.

-You can also apply headers and footers to the first page of your document using the pseudo selector :first
+You can also apply headers and footers to the first page of your document using the pseudo selector :first.

-You can get more specific with named @page
+You can get more specific with named @page selectors but we'll discuss those in the <pagebreak> section.

 Inline HTML

-tag will set a header/footer on the current page in the document.
+The use of the <sethtmlpageheader /> or <sethtmlpagefooter /> tag will set a header/footer on the current page in the document.
 While using @page is preferred, these tags do have their usefulness.
-Because there's currently no @page :last
+Because there's currently no @page :last pseudo selector we can use them at the end of our PDF template to display a header/footer on the very last page.

-in the header tag is required because the PDF software has already finished writing the page header.
+The extra attribute show-this-page in the header tag is required because the PDF software has already finished writing the page header.
 This tells it to go back and set our new header, otherwise it will wait until the next page.
 You can also turn headers/footers off for specific pages:

 Reserved Variables